Worst-Case Distance-Aware Error Bounds for Neural Networks: BACKGROUND

-This result assumes perfect interpolation, meaning the approximation exactly matches the function at the knot points.
+\end{theorem} This result assumes the approximation exactly matches the function at the knot points, $\bftau[j]$.
 However, in practical scenarios-such as when noise is present-exact matching at knots is generally not achievable.
-The following result extends the error bound to account for spline approximations that incur non-zero error at the knots.
+The following result extends the error bound to account for spline approximations that incur non-zero error at knots.